jakebian/string-reading-group/notes/week1/cft.md

 ## Classical conformal field theory

-While defining a quantum field theory is in general not easy, Wightman axioms and what not.
-Defining a classical field theory is rather easy, so let's first take a look at the classical aspects of CFTs.

 ### Primary Conformal Fields

-In CFTs we start by employing what may seem like a rather unconventional definition of a classical field.
-Here the definition we need to employ is:
+Turns out the central objects in field theory can be defined as things in a classical field theory

 > A primary conformal field *behaves* like the $(z, z, ... , \bar z, \bar z, ...)$ component of a $(h, \bar h)$ tensor over $M$ under a conformal transformation